 Author’s note: Jesus never forbid taking up a collection to defray the costs of maintaining a Christian meeting place.
 But when Christians do so, they should not pretend they are “offering up” their money to God.
-And we should note that throughout the entire New Testament, there is not a single example of Christians taking up monetary “offerings to God” to support local church operations and pay ministerial salaries (see discussion at the end of this book for an explanation of II Corinthians 9:6-7).
+We also should note that throughout the entire New Testament, there is not a single example of Christians taking up monetary “offerings to God,” either to support local church operations or to pay ministerial salaries (see discussion at the end of this book for an explanation of II Corinthians 9:6-7).

 Why do you call Me, ‘Lord, Lord,’ and do not do what I say?
 (Luke 6:46).

 I have come in My Father’s name, and you do not receive Me; (but) if another comes in his own name, you will receive him (John 5:43).